newrelic/nr1-workshop/lab6/INSTRUCTIONS.md

 The purpose of this lab is twofold:

 1. To expose learners to the fundamentals of New Relic's GraphQL interface, and
-2. To offer hands-on experience in interacting with the part of the NR1 SDK that can issue GraphQL requests, `NerdGraphQuery`.
+2. To offer hands-on experience in interacting with the part of the New Relic One SDK that can issue GraphQL requests, `NerdGraphQuery`.

 After completing this lab you should understand: